Serialcomms/COM-Port-Enumeration-VBA/combobox/create_vba.md

 #### Create a new combo box using supplied VBA

-Call the supplied VBA sub `create_combo()` to create and configure a new ActiveX control combo box in default worksheet `Sheet1`
+Call the supplied VBA sub `create_combo()` from the VBA Immediate window to create and configure a new ActiveX control combo box in default worksheet `Sheet1`

 To create new combo box in a different worksheet, call the sub with a parameter `create_combo("your_worksheet_name")`